fpereiro/recalc/readme.md

 var r = R ();
 ```

 `r` will be now our recalc object.
-The reason for we use a [constructor](https://en.wikipedia.org/wiki/Constructor_(object-oriented_programming)) (instead of directly making `R` a recalc object) is that you may need to have multiple recalc objects at the same time.
+The reason we use a [constructor](https://en.wikipedia.org/wiki/Constructor_(object-oriented_programming)) (instead of directly making `R` a recalc object) is that you may need to have multiple recalc objects at the same time; by executing the constructor more than once, you can get as many recalc objects as needed.

 Every recalc object has five elements that you need to understand in order to use the library.
 The first two are objects, the other three are functions: